beccapearce/CV/README.md

 I believe that teaching is one of the best ways you can learn.

 I have always incorporated some form of mentoring into my role.
-During university I was a mentor for 9 fresher students.
+During university I was a mentor for 9 new students.
 This led me to volunteering as a Latin teacher and then taking a job in that same company after a year.
 I then continued this guiding role at makers by having two mentees and aiding them in their coding journey.

 #### Learning